-^{}Net of inflation
+\Net of inflation

 Discount rate (SEIR).
-For the purpose of this report, we have determined that a discount rate of 7.30% meets the requirements of GASB 74, as the fund is not projected to be depleted.
+For the purpose of this report, we have determined that a discount rate of 7.06% meets the requirements of GASB 74, since current assets are less than the expected benefit payments starting with fiscal year 2073.